Peter Tom Willis: College statistics

+Regular season

 Professional career

 After college, Willis played professional football for the National Football League's Chicago Bears and the Tampa Bay Storm of the Arena Football League.

 Commentating career

 Willis worked in the broadcast booth as a color analyst with "the voice of the Seminoles", long time FSU play-by-play announcer Gene Deckerhoff.
 His signature was to praise a player's performance by saying "I see you, (name of player)!"
 Following ten years of service, his contract was not renewed after the 2007–2008 football season because the Florida State administration and coaches felt he was "too critical" of the program.
 Head coach Bobby Bowden stood by this decision, and said "I do support it.
 I support it all the way."

 "They felt like I was too critical of the program and the team the last few years," Willis said.
 "I hate that.
 That was not my intent.
 My intent was to call it like I see it for 10 years.
 But if people are upset with me because I was telling the truth, if that's going to upset people, maybe I shouldn't be there."

 Willis is a member of the FSU Sports Hall of Fame and a former quarterback who led the Seminoles to a 10–2 record and No. 3 ranking in 1989.
 He was critical of the offense under former coordinator Jeff Bowden, and regretted saying that the Seminoles resembled a "high school offense" during the 2005 game at Clemson.
 That comment especially upset coach Bobby Bowden, according to sources.
 Willis believed that the program, with the hiring of Jimbo Fisher, was headed in the right direction.